sieadev/Discord2FA/README.md

 ## Config
 ```
+language: en 🆕

-storage: "FILE" 🆕
+storage: "FILE"
-fileAsFallback: true #This will use files if the database is not accessible 🆕
+fileAsFallback: true #This will use files if the database is not accessible

 database:
   IP: "1.1.1.1" <- Your databases IP